Antikolonialdenkmal

 How long should I spend visiting?

-A visit typically takes around 30 minutes to an hour, allowing you to reflect and engage with the memorial.
+A visit to the Antikolonialdenkmal typically requires about 30 minutes to an hour, allowing time for reflection and exploration of the surrounding area.

 Is photography allowed?